Covered

 Full-Cost Framework: HWC vs. GAWC

 Three-scenario comparison with full component tables.
+Floor estimate and realistic range for governed AI deployment cost.
 BLS compensation data.
 Reconciliation notes.

 Appendix B